Blake Anderson Biography: In His Own Words – Video Exclusive, News, Photos

 Blake Raymond Anderson is an American actor, writer, producer.
 He is best known for acting in and creating the Comedy Central series Workaholics.
+In this biography, Anderson tells his story in his own words.

 Blake Anderson Bio: Age, Early Life, Education, Jobs